Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Numerical results

+We now move to our second experiment where we include statistical noise due to finite measurements on the signal samples and demonstrate that QPD, nevertheless, resolves multiple energy estimates at chemical accuracy.
+In this example, we construct the input state from the Hartree–Fock determinant for the ground state and the five dominant configurations of the first excited singlet, including the $\text{HOMO}-1 \rightarrow \text{LUMO}$ and $\text{HOMO} \rightarrow \text{LUMO}+1$ transitions.
+Owing to the weakly correlated character of the system, this initial state suffices to generate an autocorrelation function dominated by the ground and first excited state.

 For this calculation, we set $\omega^* = 6.3$, $W_f = 1$, $W_s = 3$, and $T_{\text{max}} = 104.72$ (in Hartree atomic units, a.u.).
-The autocorrelation samples $C(t_k)$ were estimated using only $\#_{\text{shots}} = 13$ circuit shots, yielding particularly noisy input data $\tilde C(t_k)$.
+The autocorrelation samples $C(t_k)$ were estimated using only $\#_{\text{shots}} = 13$ circuit shots per signal sample, yielding particularly noisy input data $\tilde C(t_k)$.
 The results following the workflow of PFD are presented in Figure\,\ref{benzene_calc}.
 The spectra of the weight matrices $B_M$ confirm that the signal has $m=2$ dominant frequencies in $B_{f,\omega^*}$ (Figure\,\ref{benzene_calc}a).
-We set the guess dimension to half of the critical dimension $M = \lfloor W_f T / \pi \rfloor = 16$.
-Algorithm\,\ref{alg:eps_dim_red} generated a refined GEP $[A_M^m, B_M^m]$ whose eigenvalues approximate the in-band frequencies.
+We set the trial dimension to half of the critical dimension $M = \lfloor W_f T / \pi \rfloor = 16$.
+Algorithm\,\ref{alg:eps_dim_red} generates a refined GEP $[A_M^m, B_M^m]$ whose eigenvalues approximate the in-band frequencies.
 The corresponding amplitudes are estimated through Eq.\,\eqref{eq:Amp_estimation}.
-Figure\,\ref{benzene_calc}b--c depict the reconstruction of the filtered signal (blue solid line) from the noisy samples (red stars).
+Figure\,\ref{benzene_calc}c--d depict the reconstruction of the filtered signal (blue solid line) from the noisy samples (red stars).
 Note that we actually depict the shifted autocorrelation $C(t)e^{-i \omega^* t}$ such that relevant energies appear in the low-frequency range.
 The energy estimates of our computation and their accuracy with respect to a CASCI reference calculation are listed in Table~\ref{numerical_details}.
 In particular, we find that QPD surpasses chemical accuracy.